napulen/beethoven_piano_sonatas_comparison/index.md

 The parser for Humdrum data in `music21` is currently unable to handle some elements of the Humdrum syntax.
 We overcome this by doing slight changes to the Humdrum files.
 Particularly:

 - `sonata06-1.krn`: Removing multiple spines of dynamics in `m25`.
+- `sonata02-1.krn`: Removing multiple voices in left hand of `m52`.
+Treating them as a single voice arpeggio.